Taxation in the Faroes

 Regardless of whether you receive A or B-income, you will receive a tax statement every year which tells you whether you have paid the correct amount of tax in the year.
 If you have paid too much, you are entitled to a tax refund.
 If you have paid too little, you are required to pay the outstanding tax.

 If you live in the Faroe Islands for 180 days or less, and without registering a permanent address, then you are liable to limited tax payment only.
 Limited tax liability means that you pay a fixed tax rate that is not contingent on your income or municipality.
 The fixed tax rate is at 42% for ordinary wage earners, and 35% if you are employed on a FAS-ship or a bareboat-ship.
+Added to that you have to pay a additional contribution at 3% to the Labor market pension fund.
 Having a limited tax liability means that you are not entitled to a child tax credit or interest subsidy from the Faroes.

 If you work in the Faroes for a limited period of time only, you need to apply for a temporary p-tal.
 Read more about this under quick links.